 Shimadzu is one of the worldwide leading manufacturers of analytical instrumentation.
-Its equipment and systems are used as essential tools for quality control of consumer goods and articles of daily use, in health care as well as in all areas of environmental and consumer protection.
-For more than 140 years, Shimadzu has been at the service of science ensuring precise, reliable diagnoses and analyses in medicine, chemistry and pharmacy.
+Its equipment and system solutions are used as essential tools for quality control of consumer goods and articles of daily use, in health care as well as in all areas of environmental and consumer protection.
+For more than 140 years, Shimadzu has been providing Excellence in Science ensuring precise, reliable diagnoses and analyses in medicine, chemistry and pharmacy.
 In 1934, Shimadzu developed Japan’s first spectrograph.
-The first UV-VIS spectrophotometer was presented in 1952.
+The first UV-Vis spectrophotometer was presented in 1952.
 These events were followed by numerous other world premières, such as capillary electrophoresis on a single chip in 2000.
 In 2002, the Shimadzu engineer Koichi Tanaka was awarded the Nobel Prize for Chemistry.
 Spectroscopy, chromatography, environmental analysis, balances, biotechnology and material testing make up a homogeneous yet versatile offering to serve individual needs.
 Shimadzu has become the only supplier of the whole range of analytical instruments whose product offering has grown constantly.
 At the same time, Shimadzu is the market- or technological leader in almost all areas.
 Shimadzu is focused on top quality when developing products, including ease of operation, optimum service and an impressive cost/performance ratio.
-As a global player, Shimadzu operates production facilities and distribution centers in 76 countries, with more than 11,000 employees worldwide.
-For over 40 years the European headquarters has been located in Duisburg, Germany where the company inaugurated its new Laboratory World training and testing facilities in 2013.
-With over 1500 m2 of floor space, Shimadzu’s entire product range is available for testing and professional development of applications.
+As a global player, Shimadzu operates production facilities and distribution centers in 74 countries, with more than 11,000 employees worldwide.
+For over 50 years, the European headquarters has been located in Germany.
+There, Shimadzu inaugurated in 2013 its outperforming training and testing facilities, Laboratory World, for customers from all over Europe.
+With over 1500 m2 floor space, Shimadzu showcases its entire product range for testing and customer demonstrations—from chromatographs, spectrophotometers, TOC analysers, mass spectrometers and balances to material testing machines.
+In addition, laboratory space for application development and seminar facilities have been expanded.

 Customer support on a global scale